NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Grikkitog.md

     desc: "`pf2:1` Jaws +29 (magical)\n__Damage__  3d12 + 14 piercing plus barbed-maw"

   - name: "Barbed Maw"
-    desc: "  **Trigger** The grikkitog hits a creature with a jaws Strike\n**Effect** The grikkitog sinks its barbed teeth into the target, which must succeed at a DC 34 Reflex check save or be [[Conditions/Immobilized|Immobilized]].
+    desc: "  **Trigger** The grikkitog hits a creature with a jaws Strike\n* * *\n\n**Effect** The grikkitog sinks its barbed teeth into the target, which must succeed at a DC 34 Reflex check save or be [[Conditions/Immobilized|Immobilized]].
 While immobilized, the victim takes 3d8 persistent bleed damage and the grikkitog feeds upon its flesh.
-The creature is immobilized until the grikkitog ends the effect as a free action or the target succeeds at a DC 38 check to [[Actions/Escape|Escape]].\nThe grikkitog can immobilize any number of creatures with these maws."
+The creature is immobilized until the grikkitog ends the effect as a free action or the target succeeds at a DC 38 check to [[Actions/Escape|Escape]].\n\nThe grikkitog can immobilize any number of creatures with these maws."

   - name: "Earth Glide"
     desc: "  The grikkitog can Burrow through dirt and stone at its full burrow Speed, leaving no tunnels or signs of its passing."